Matija-Sreckovic/Unsupervised-ML---Online-Retail/README.md

 DBSCAN, on the other hand, performs very badly, since the data is too evenly spread out to create meaningful clusters by this method.
 I was not able to extract any useful information from it.
 Anyone who spent a non-trivial amount of money is considered an outlier.

+The Streamlit dashboard is available at https://onlineretailunsupervisedml.streamlit.app/.

+To run the Dash Plotly dashboard, download the files "Online Retail.xlsx" and "retail_dashboard.py", open your terminal and type "python retail_dashboard.py".